-- The black insulation (called Rubatex) has a tear in it or doesn’t cover the entire suction line.
+- The black insulation (called Rubatex pipe insulation) has a tear in it or doesn’t cover the entire suction line.
+Water will leak from the sweating copper pipes for the air conditioner.
 This line normally (in Air Conditioning air condition mode) operates below the dew point and will sweat if it is not insulated.
 It must have a sealed vapor barrier to be effective.

-- If the filter is extremely clogged, a duct is collapsed, the evaporator coils are plugged with dirt or dust because no air filter was kept in the system, or there is a low charge of Freon, the evaporator coil will freeze.
+- If the air filter is extremely clogged, a duct is collapsed, the evaporator coils are plugged with dirt or dust because no air filter was kept in the system, or there is a low charge of Freon®, the evaporator coil will freeze.
 When it thaws, it will overwhelm the evaporator condensation pan and leak outside the air handling unit.

 - Rust.
 Some evaporator condensation pans are made of metal and can rust through over the years of use.
 In certain cases, the entire air handling unit must be changed out.
-In other cases the evaporator coils and evaporator condensation pan must be changed.
+In other cases, the evaporator coils and evaporator condensation pan must be changed.
 Normally if the air handler unit is old enough to have a rusted evaporator condensation pan that leaks, it is time to change the air handling unit.

 - Unit or Drain Pan Slope.
 If the evaporator drain pan is not sloped toward the drain the water will not drain from the evaporator pan properly.
 Additionally, the condensation drain piping must be sloped.

-In either case the condensation drain or any other thing that can cause a condensation leak should be repaired as it will cause water damage to wood and mold and mildew issues that can affect health.
+In either case, the condensation drain or any other thing that can cause a condensation leak should be repaired as it will cause water damage to wood and mold and mildew issues that can affect health.
 Moisture dripping into insulation also derates the insulation R-value so the insulation is not as effective.

-If your condensation drain got clogged or plugged or something caused the drain pan to over flow and the insulation got wet including the insulation on the duct work this insulation needs to be replaced.
-The insulation for the house in the attic or other place will not insulate as it did before it got wet.
-Additionally the insulation surrounding the duct work needs to have air tight integrity and a good moisture barrier.
-If it does not have a moisture barrier and humid moist air penetrates the insulation to the duct work then the duct work will begin to sweat.
+If your condensation drain got clogged or plugged or something caused the drain pan to overflow and the insulation got wet including the insulation on the duct work this insulation needs to be replaced.
+The insulation for the house in the attic or another place will not insulate as it did before it got wet.
+Additionally, the insulation surrounding the ductwork needs to have airtight integrity and a good moisture barrier.
+If it does not have a moisture barrier and humid moist air penetrates the insulation to the ductwork then the ductwork will begin to sweat.